benjabarreiro/got-characters-vue/README.md

 # got-houses-vuejs

-Simple project where when you click in a button, a random character of Game of Thrones will appear a replace the previous one.
+Simple project where you can find information about the main houses of Game of Thrones universe.

 ## Project setup
 ```